Cavaliers vs. Pacers Prediction & Picks - November 3

 Cavaliers Performance Insights

-- The Cavaliers are averaging just 103.6 points per game (third-worst in NBA), but they've played more consistently at the other end of the court, where they are giving up 108.8 points per game (11th-ranked).
+- The Cavaliers have found it difficult to produce points this season, ranking third-worst in the league with 103.6 points per game.
+They've done better defensively, ranking 11th by allowing 108.8 points per contest.

-- Cleveland ranks 10th in the NBA with 45.8 boards per game, but it is allowing 48.6 rebounds per game, which ranks fifth-worst in the league.
+- Cleveland ranks fifth-worst in the NBA with 48.6 rebounds allowed per game.
+Meanwhile, it is pulling down 45.8 rebounds per game (10th-ranked in league).

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.